 My original design plan that I laid out in week 1 was to create a masculine design that brought in mid-century elements.
 Chris always lets me design our house so I really wanted to create a space that felt much more like his style in the living room.
 Unfortunately, my design aesthetic started to creep in and I struggled to get back on the right track.

 Luckily, I have a very talented aunt who generously came over to talk through some of the trouble areas.
-Today I am going to share how I got back on track with the living room design.
+Today I am going to share how I got back on track with the living room design and finishing touches.

 Living Room Trouble Areas